-Employee Assistance Program
+Employee Assistance Programs

-The University offers counseling services to all benefit eligible employees.
+The University offers counseling services to all benefit-eligible employees.
 This program is designed to enhance employee and workplace effectiveness through prevention, identification, and resolution of personal and productivity issues.
-Services include assessment, counseling, educational programs, and referral.
+Services include assessment. counseling, educational programs, and referral.
 Services are confidential and offered at no cost to employees.
-For further information, call the Employee Assistance Program (EAP) Counselor at (215) 461-1346.
+For further information, non-USA employees should call the Employee Assistance Program (EAP) Counselor at (215) 461-1346.
+For USA Health System employees they should contact (251) 410-7664 for EAP or (251) 445-9015 for spiritual care support.